-Thank you to the editors of decomp magazine who first published this poem.
+Thank you to the editors of Buddhist Poetry Review for first publishing this poem.

 SIMULTANEITY When you touch me—I am breath rather than a woman breathing.
 One thousand wings, a single beat, split sky with summer rain.
 Breath rather than breathing fills the empty glass.
 Split sky with summer rain to reveal horses carved in stone.
 Fill the empty glass with wine of roses, lilac, heather; reveal horses carved in stone but not hands that formed their symmetry.
 With wine of roses, lilac, heather, toast grass that fractures concrete blocks but not hands that formed the symmetry of streets concealing streams.
 Toast grass that fractures concrete blocks beside the woman reaching towards you; on streets concealing streams she begs for food, shelter beyond grasp.
 There is a woman reaching towards you; her face is old, possessions few, as she begs for food, shelter beyond grasp, and I see you, I see myself within her mask.
 Her face is old, possessions few; she came to laugh—she came to love, and I see you, I see myself within her mask reflecting how the earth breathes.
 We came to laugh—we came to love; one thousand wings, a single beat reflecting how the earth breathes when you touch me.